-motive of the debt that the lord of Fasanella appears to have owed to the royal court is uncertain.
-It could be argued that he was indebted to the crown as a consequence of losing the king's favour; Cuozzo has suggested that he might have joined the hypothetical rebellion of the count of Principato, having identified Lampus as a 'loyal man' (fidelis) of counts Nicholas and William (III).
-92
+royal office, and the payment received for this sale was declared to have been used to pay the debt Lampus and his son owed to the royal court.
+The origin and motive of the debt that the lord of Fasanella appears to have owed to the royal court is uncertain.
+It could be argued that he was indebted to the crown as a consequence of losing the king's favor; Cuozzo has suggested that he might have joined the hypothetical rebellion of the count of Principato, having identified Lampus as a "loyal man" (fidelis) of counts Nicholas and William (III).

-Entries in the Quaternus suggest that some of Lampus' lands were taken from him, or that at least his son Robert was not allowed to inherit them.
+Entries in the Quaternus suggest that some of Lampus's lands were taken from him, or that at least his son Robert was not allowed to inherit them.
 93 However, there is no evidence to suggest that Lampus was either hostile to the monarchy or acted in insubordination, and much less that he participated in a rebellion.
 He would have already been in debt in 1152, four years before the first open rebellion after the end of the civil war in 1139.
-In any case, it is clear that Lampus of Fasanella had ceased to be the comestabulus in the Salernitan region by 1167, and he was no longer active as a lord of Fasanella after 1152; he was either removed by the royal court or, most likely, died c.
-1153.
+In any case, it is clear that Lampus of Fasanella had ceased to be the comestabulus in the Salernitan region by 1167, and he was no longer active as a lord of Fasanella after 1152; he was either removed by the royal court or, most likely, died ca. 1153.

 The case of Florius of Camerota, who, together with Lampus of Fasanella, attended a provincial court in 1150 and 1151 as a justiciar, sheds further light on the question of the iustitiarius-comestabulus overlap.
-Florius served as a iustitiarius in Capua in 1158,94 and in Aversa in 1162.95 According to a letter of Pope Alexander III, he was sent into exile in Jerusalem.96 Florius must have then been pardoned and welcomed back
+Florius served as a iustitiarius in Capua in 1158, and in Aversa in 1162.
+According to a letter of Pope Alexander III, he was sent into exile